Nicki Minaj Fans Angrily Chant ‘Cardi B’ After Rapper Last-Minute Cancels French Concert

 “Why would an artist cancel a show & lose money?
 What for?
 When they’re already in the building, dressed, etc. The artist is just as mad as the fans when a show can’t go on,” she wrote.

-The rapper also addressed the situation in a video on Instagram, where she said that it would never be in her best interest to skip a performance without good reason.
+The rapper also addressed the situation in a video on Instagram in which she said that it would never be in her best interest to skip a performance without good reason.

 “I love performing for my fans,” Minaj said.